 Perhaps some of my readers will wonder why I praise such a book.
 The author is hardly writing from a Catholic perspective, let alone a traditional one.
 He shares many of the secular assumptions, which it seems to me are at the very root of our culture´s crisis.
 And if he has a spirituality to offer, it is one that borders on New Age spirituality – borders it, without mercifully, I think, fully crossing over.

-Nonetheless Korten seems to me to evince something like a New Age optimism, to the effect that if “we all pull together” we can overcome Corporate Rule of Planet Earth with human goodwill and perhaps a vague and ill-defined religionless spirituality …
+Nonetheless, Korten seems to evince something like a New Age optimism, to the effect that if “we all pull together” we can overcome Corporate Rule of Planet Earth with human goodwill and perhaps a vague and ill-defined religionless spirituality …

 As those who know this site will readily realise, all of this flies against what this reviewer believes!
 And of inestimably more importance than this reviewer’s opinion, it flies against much that the Church is proposing.

-Yet with all these caveats in mind, I have to say that I still think the author has done a superb job on a number of fronts, at least.
+Yet with all these caveats in mind, I have to say that I still think the author has done a superb job on several fronts, at least.
 For he makes it very, very clear that what is ordering our world ever increasingly are the corporations, corporations which are rarely themselves ordered to anything Transcendent – but rather to the bottom line .

 How many people I have met who seem to think that our new era is free, far freer than when we were “controlled” by the Clergy.